Get Legal and Tax Updates for France?

 • ICT Permit - For intra-company transfers, often requiring confirmation of employment from a French company

 Each visa has its own requirements, but the Talent Passport and EU Blue Card are usually the most beneficial for professional development and eventual residence permit applications.
+A long stay visa is typically necessary for any employment lasting more than 90 days on French territory.

 For UK citizens navigating the post-Brexit landscape, understanding the specific requirements for obtaining a France visa from the UK is crucial to ensure a smooth application process.